-“With adults it is more difficult [to find someone to diagnose], it is easier to recruit for children […] This is why we are trying to study the issue of diagnosis in adulthood, which is really problematic […] The law mandate [services] until the age of 18, afterwards there is no obligation […] there is great difficulties, there are not enough experts, there are not enough centers […] Several years ago we published an update of the director general regulations for diagnosis of autistic children, we [at the MoH] intend to convene a similar committee on the issue of diagnosis of adults.
-We want to update the tools” (Geula, a senior position holder at the ministry of health)
+With adults it is more difficult [to find someone to diagnose], it is easier to recruit for children […] This is why we are trying to study the issue of diagnosis in adulthood, which is really problematic […] The law mandates [services] until the age of 18, afterwards there is no obligation […] there are great difficulties, there are not enough experts, there are not enough centers […] Several years ago, we published an update of the director general regulations for diagnosis of autistic children, we [at the MoH] intend to convene a similar committee on the issue of diagnosis of adults.
+We want to update the tools (Geula, who holds a senior position at the MoH.).

-Geula acknowledged in her interview there is an issue with diagnosis of autistic adults.
-She depicted three points that should be addressed to overcome this problem: enhance the capacity of healthcare professionals to diagnose autism, establish or recognize more centers for diagnosis, and develop guidelines for diagnosis like those which exist for diagnosis of children.
-Although Geula’s last point have recently been materialized preventing diagnosis of autism under the public system have delayed the standardization of the field and left it unregulated.
-At the beginning of the quote, it should be noted Geula argued the gaps in diagnosis between children and adults are a result of the limited services designated for autistic adults by the law.
-I will return to this argument in the next chapter given its counter explanation that asserts services are not developed because there are not enough autistic adults diagnosed is central in explaining inequalities between autistic adults.
+Geula acknowledged during her interview that there is an issue with the diagnosis of autistic adults.
+She highlighted three points that should be addressed to overcome this problem: enhance the capacity of healthcare professionals to diagnose autism, establish or recognize more centers for diagnosis, and develop guidelines for diagnosis similar to those that exist for diagnosis in children.
+Although Geula’s last point has recently materialized, preventing the diagnosis of autism under the public system has delayed the standardization of the field and left it unregulated.
+At the beginning of the quote, it should be noted that Geula argued that the gaps in diagnosis between children and adults are a result of the limited services designated for autistic adults in the law.
+I will return to this argument in the next chapter, given that its counter explanation, which asserts services are not developed because there are not enough autistic adults diagnosed, is central in explaining inequalities between autistic adults.

-Considering there were no guideline or standardization of diagnosis until recently it is not surprising some interviewees shared negative experience of the diagnosis process.
-Cohav, for instance, an autistic adult who approached MOLSA’s diagnosis center, after she got private diagnosis because she wanted to be entitled for services shred her terrible experience:
+Considering that until recently there were no guidelines for or standardization of diagnosis, it is not surprising that some interviewees shared negative experiences of the diagnosis process.
+Cohav, for instance, an autistic adult who, after obtaining a diagnosis privately, approached MOLSA’s diagnosis center because she wanted to be entitled to services, shared her terrible experience:

-“The clinic who won the tender is the clinic in Abu Kabir detention center […] you get there, and there are prisoner, like OZ, police officers with guns. […] The psychologist come and she says now we need to ask you if you are retarded, you know what is retarded, you are not retarded […] She told me ‘I am not sure if I will sign you the papers, you are not convincing.’
-And then the psychiatrist arrives […he says] ‘OK, I know nothing about autism, what are you doing here?’
-The last time he read about autism was in his psychiatry exam, he did it 20 years before our meeting. […]” (Cohav, an autistic adult)
+The clinic who won the tender is the clinic in Abu Kabir detention center […] you get there, and there are prisoner, like Oz, police officers with guns. […] The psychologist come and she says now we need to ask you if you are retarded, you know what is retarded, you are not retarded […] She told me “I am not sure if I will sign you the papers, you are not convincing.”
+And then the psychiatrist arrives […he says] “OK, I know nothing about autism, what are you doing here?”’
+The last time he read about autism was in his psychiatry exam, he did it 20 years before our meeting. […] (Cohav, an autistic adult).

-Cohav described in length her distressing experience in the diagnosis center that conducts the reevaluation of the diagnosis at the age 18 for MOLSA.
-In the part quoted above, which is just a fraction of her detailed description, two problems are conspicuous.
-First, the setting the clinic operates is clearly unsuited for the purpose of diagnosis of autism.
-Visiting to a detention center could be stressful for anyone let alone someone who supposed to get reevaluation of his diagnosis.
-Second, the obvious lack of knowledge of the psychologist and the psychiatrist regarding autism and specifically the diagnosis process.
-The degrading discussion regarding her autism she portrayed is clearly unsuited and is not professional.
-Cohav incident exemplify the consequences of unstandardized diagnosis process for autistic adults and strengthen the need to include it in the public health system like any other diagnosis.
+Cohav described at length her distressing experience in the diagnosis center that conducts reevaluations for MOLSA of autism diagnoses in individuals aged 18 years and older.
+In her statement above, which represents just a fraction of her detailed description, two problems are conspicuous.
+First, the setting in which the clinic operates is clearly unsuitable for the purpose of diagnosis of autism.
+Visiting a prisoner detention center can be stressful for anyone, let alone someone who is there to have a reevaluation of their diagnosis of autism.
+The second problem is the obvious lack of knowledge of both the psychologist and the psychiatrist regarding autism and, specifically, the diagnosis process.
+The degrading discussion regarding her autism that Cohav outlines is clearly inappropriate and unprofessional.
+The incident Cohav describes thus exemplifies the consequences of having no standardized diagnosis process for autistic adults and strengthens the need for it to be included in the public health system along with any other diagnosis.